JuanMartinF/juanmartinrios.github.io/README.md

 # JuanMartinRios.github.io

-This is the source code for a webpage I did for my father, who paints pictures.
+This is the source code for a webpage I did for my father, who is a painter.

 If you are interested in seeing the result, or give any feedback, visit https://juanmartinrios.com